 The main reasons would be because of health conditions.
 Autoimmune conditions like Hashimoto’s disease often can be managed with a gluten-free diet.
 On top of that, conditions like non-celiac gluten-sensitivity and celiac disease might require a gluten-free diet as well.

 Make sure you ALWAYS consult your doctor and dietitian before removing gluten from your diet.
-Going gluten-free before testing for certain conditions can impair your ability to be diagnosed for things like Celiac, in the future.
+Going gluten-free before celiac testing can impact the accuracy of your test results.

 There are several nutrient deficiencies to watch out for when following a gluten-free diet.
 Here are some common nutrients of concern when following a gluten-free diet that I see: